-According to 2010 data from Bankrate's Car Cost Index, motorists in Rhode Island spend an average of $999 per year on auto insurance alone, on top of some of the highest taxes and fees of any other state.
-In addition to a few other factors, that means vehicle ownership in the Ocean State is the 4th most expensive in the country, overall.
+According to data compiled by Bankrate, motorists in Rhode Island spend an average of $1,142 per year on auto insurance alone, on top of some of the highest taxes and fees of any other state.

 And although Esurance offers as many discounts as we can squeeze into your state's borders, there are still some trends in your state that impact your car insurance premiums.

-According to National Highway Traffic Safety Administration data from 2012, 77.5 percent of vehicle occupants wear seat belts in Rhode Island.
-That is significantly lower than the nationwide average of 86 percent.
+According to National Highway Traffic Safety Administration data from 2013, 85.6 percent of vehicle occupants wear seat belts in Rhode Island.
+That was slightly lower than the nationwide average of 87 percent, but that's still a lot of drivers not taking the proper safety precautions when getting behind the wheel.

 Wearing seat belts can, of course, protect you from injuries in an accident (and help you avoid those injury-related claims in the first place).